microsoft/copilot-camp/docs/pages/extend-m365-copilot/03-add-declarative-copilot.md

 ],
 ~~~

-Notice that the SharePoint URL is actually an environment variable `SHAREPOINT_DOCS_URL`, so you need to add that to your **env\.env.local** file.
+Notice that the SharePoint URL is actually an environment variable `SHAREPOINT_DOCS_URL`, so you need to add that to your **.env.local** file in the **env** folder.
 Add this in its own line at the end of the file, using your SharePoint URL:

 ~~~text
 SHAREPOINT_DOCS_URL=https://mytenant.sharepoint.com/sites/TreyResearchLegalDocuments